radical-lab/pln/readme.md

 it will be like irc but different names will be for different chatbots which can discuss with each other including pms
 <br>culturally themed polytheistic [gods](https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you're_a_dog) could be used to manage different aspects of life and the universe and everything
+<br>"⸘can you not see that we are busy gossiping about more importing things than you‽"

 ## schedule tasks for:
 * [x] `number(N).`